ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Provides requested options for the generation of failure reports.
 Report generators may choose to adhere to the requested options.
 This tag's content **MUST** be ignored if a "ruf" tag (below) is not also specified.
-This tag can include one or more of the values shown here;
+This tag can include one or more of the values shown here, with the exception that "0" and "1" are mutually exclusive.
+If more than one value is assigned to the tag, the list of values should be separated by colons (e.g., fo=0:d), and the values may appear in the list in any order.
-if more than one value is assigned to the tag, the list of values should be separated by colons (e.g., fo=0:d).

 The valid values and their meanings are:

     0:
     : Generate a DMARC failure report if all underlying authentication